-Results are available within 72 hours from receipt of sample at our laboratory.
+The majority of results are reported within 24 hours of receipt of sample at our laboratories.

 There will always be challenges within the first few months of an unprecedented programme facing an unprecedented threat and the associated global supply chain issues affecting all countries and organisations.

 We are successfully overcoming these issues, ramping up our testing capacity, and moving forward positively with all stakeholders.
 We remain committed to the provision of optimal support to the national testing programme and the wider effort to fight COVID-19.